 If you’re looking for an unpaid option, Windscribe is the best free Android VPN by all accounts.
 The free tier gets you 10GB of data per month—tons more than any other decent free Android VPN app—with just an email address.

-This free VPN for Android unblocks US Netflix, is suitable for torrenting, boast good speeds, and even works in China.
+This free VPN for Android unblocks US Netflix, is suitable for torrenting, boasts good speeds, and even works in China.
 Windscribe employs strong security and keeps no logs of your activity.

 Aside from Android, apps are also available for Windows, MacOS, iOS, and Android.
 You can connect as many devices as you want at the same time on one account, but keep in mind the 10GB cap for free users.